John took a two year leave from the plumbing apprenticeship he would never return to. It was time to pursue his singing career. Darryl Sambell

 The "Two Strong Hearts Live" DVD was released on August 21st and reached No.1

 2015 concluded with concerts in November and December, two for One Electric Day, five Day On The Green Concerts and the closing of Qantas Credit Union Arena (formerly known as Sydney Entertainment Centre).

 Colleen Hewett asked John to be involved in a music video for Violence Free Families, the Rotary Initiative, he didn't hesitate! https://www.youtube.com/watch?v=KiFnXgY__24

 John was the headline artist for Cruise N Groove 2016, setting sail October 9th.
 John performed two shows, one each on October 15th and 16th.

-John and his long-time friend Olivia Newton-John, collaborated on a Christmas Album, 'Friends for Christmas’, released November 11th.
+John and his long-time friend Olivia Newton-John, collaborated on a Christmas Album, Friends for Christmas, which was released on November 11th.
 Duets included Have Yourself a Merry Little Christmas, Baby It’s Cold Outside, Silent Night, White Christmas and Winter Wonderland.

 A busy 2017 , John was the headline artist for the Red Hot Summer Tour 2017, performing nine shows across Australia between January and March.
 He also squeezed in a special show at Jupiters, Gold Coast on Feb 23rd.

 There was also One Electric Day, two shows at the Wollongong Entertainment Centre, one at the Derwent Entertainment Centre, A Weekend In The Gardens in Melbourne, Rottnest Island and two A Day On The Green shows.